rwaldron/idiomatic.js/readme.md

 <p><br>
 <b>reset</b>: this will completely reset the collection, discarding any previous models the collection held, and repopulates the list with the models passed to the method.
 This also takes takes a list of models (an array of objects).</p>
 <p><br>
 <b>fetch</b>: generally, this is the method used to get data from the server.
-The default implementation allows you to easily mirror the server side data on the clientside, but this is generally more used in true RESTful situations.
+The default implementation allows you to easily mirror the server side data on the clientside, but this is generally more used in true RESTful situations. **This will not clear out your collection, but rather extends the attributes of your collection**.
 Side note: we at Datu sometimes repurpose the fetch method to be a semantic way of getting data.</p>
 <p><br>
 <b>Backbone.sync</b>: While not truly attached to a backbone collection specifically, it is the primary method of making asynchronous calls.
 It takes three parameters: 1) a string that represents a HTTP verb.
 In our code, you'll see 'read' (GET), and 'create' (POST).
 2) the model or collection to be read/saved.
 3) options.
 These can be the callback methods as well as any other jquery request options.</p>